kristinaa7/JS-quiz-for-beginners-only/README.md

 ## Description

 We have all been there before.
 Javascript was once new for us all.
 This quiz was designed specificially for those new to the game of coding with limited to no understanding of Javascript.
+Here you will have 5 questions that test your beginner Javascript knowledge to help you get started with understanding the basics.
+You will have 75 seconds to complete the test, but beware as the time will decrement if an incorrect answer is chosen.

 ## Licenses